d1eshi/indexed-DB-citation-manager/readme.md

 # Indexed DB Citation Manager

-Hi, this is a project realized in course [JavaScript Moderno Guía Definitiva Construye +15 Proyectos](https://www.udemy.com/course/javascript-moderno-guia-definitiva-construye-10-proyectos/).
-The goal of this project is to give the user in this case the administration of a veterinarian, to save appointments, edit them and delete them.
+Hi, the goal of this project is to give the administration of a veterinarian, to save appointments, edit them and delete them.
+This is just a small demo of what was a larger veterinary application.

 ## Technologies